 In the 2012-13 school year our superintendent challenged us to rethink how technology is used for instruction in our district.
 She wanted us to see and learn from some of the best schools in the nation, and suggested visiting the schools included in the National School Boards Association (NSBA) annual Technology Education Site Visits.
 These schools are chosen by the NSBA for their thoughtful and successful approaches to integrating technology.
 Ann Flynn, NSBA's Director of Education Technology and recent Top 30 Technologists, Transformers & Trailblazers Award winner, writes here "about why education technology site visits are important to allowing educators to grasp the essential conditions needed to support technology innovation."

-Now in 2018-19, seven years after beginning this work, we are well on our way towards the stated goal of leveraging technology to enhance instruction and equip our students with 21st century skills.
-The district has garnered national attention for this work and has had close to 500 educators from over 50 school districts visit us in the last 3 years.
+In 2018-19, we were well on our way towards the stated goal of leveraging technology to enhance instruction and equip our students with 21st century skills.
+The district has garnered national attention for this work and has had close to 500 educators from over 50 school districts visit us.
 For more detail regarding this work please visit our Digital Conversion web site: http://dc.eastiron.org/